Welcome to CASA!

 History of CASA-In 1977, Judge David Soukup of Seattle was concerned about making decisions on behalf of abused/neglected children without enough information.
 Much contemplating and planning occurred and the CASA movement began.
 Today, there are 950 local CASA programs in 49 states and the District of Columbia.
 Since the inception of CASA advocacy, volunteers have helped millions of children find safe, permanent homes.
 CASA of the 34th Circuit was founded in 2021 and is the 24th CASA program in Missouri.
 We are members of National CASA/GAL Association and the Missouri CASA Association.
 CASA of the 34th Circuit will provide best-interest advocacy for children in New Madrid and Pemiscot Counties who have experienced abuse or neglect.

-Our CASA Advisory Committee members include Landon Fisher, Towina Jones, Mabeline Woods, Cora Sanders, and Julie Hahn.
+Our CASA Advisory Committee members include Landon Fisher, Towina Jones, Vicki Pylate, and Beth Cagle.

-We have seven active volunteers as of January 2024.
-Our goal is to have 12 trained and actively advocating for children by June 2024.
+We have seven active volunteers as of October 2024.
+Our goal is to have at least 12 trained and actively advocating for children by the end of 2024.
 Volunteering with CASA is a very rewarding experience.

 Events